Excellent solo (or duo) game (English)

 The core game is made up of just seventeen cards, cleverly designed to launch the player into the quest to reveal conditions that may help the island to grow and thrive.
-The pinnacle of success is measured by such as the most housing and the brightest temples.
+The pinnacle of success is measured by development stars, which canbe gained via such as enhanced housing and bright temples.

 But it doesn’t come easy.
 You’ll occasionally struggle to decide just when to save resources as potential for later purchases, and just when to spend them in order to build the biggest pile of gold stars.

 The rules aren’t actually hard or complex, but it probably will take a couple of games or so to work out how to play, and most especially how to employ a strategy.
 To begin with, you might even feel that things happen almost at random, and there’s nothing you can do to control them – but that’s not the case.

 Of course, luck is bound to be involved, but players’ decisions matter enormously.

 In the rules, “discard” means put the card at the back of the deck: you don’t actually ‘discard’ it.

 Each of the seventeen cards (one of which is a turn-counter) represents a feature to be found on Palm Island, such as Quarry, Trade House, and Housing.